rapidsai/cugraph/TRANSITIONGUIDE.md

 In this case all analytics outputs are automatically un-renumbered before being returned.

 ## C++ API

+This release is the first step toward converting the former C-like API into a C++ API.
+Major changes have been made.
+C++ users should review these changes and upgrade their code before using 0.11 verison.

 - All C++ API functions are now encapsulated in namespace `cugraph`
 - All functions are now processing errors through exceptions.
 As a result, `gdf_error` is no longer used as a return type, `void` is used instead.
 - `gdf_graph` is now `Graph`.
 The content of the structure is still the same (will be upgraded in future releases).
 - `gdf_` prefix has been removed from all C++ API functions.

+The C++ API provides functions that efficiently convert between data formats and access to the efficient CUDA algorithms.
+Automatic conversions and decision making has been removed from the C++ layer.

 Example :
 ```c